Chapter 38: Lisa & Laura, When I Lost My Ass & My Job 2,836

 With my right hand, I fumbled for the button on the pump and clicked it two or three times*** with my thumb.

-Lying there in front of a large clock (The Chicago Lighthouse), time seemed to have stopped.
-What seemed like an hour was actually less than five minutes.
+Lying there in front of a giant clock (The Chicago Lighthouse), time seemed to have stopped.
+What seemed like an hour was less than five minutes.
 “Somebody, please get me away from this clock,” I said to no one there.
 I tried to calculate how long the worst of the pain would last, five or six hours, I reckoned.

-During the worst of it, I was in and out of sleep, yet each time I awoke, I was distressed to see that only a minute or so has passed.
+During the worst of it, I was in and out of sleep, yet each time I awoke, I was distressed to see that only a minute or so had passed.
 I closed my eyes for a moment, but this clock was haunting me, and I kept staring, hoping, waiting, wanting that clock to speed up — just for me.

 OK, I’ve never actually had a bowling ball fall dead center onto my lower abdomen from five feet up.
 But I’m sure of the pain it would cause; the pain I was in right now!
 And it would not diminish anytime soon.